-The Online Education Program offers atrocity prevention training to government officials and civil society stakeholders around the world.
+The Department of Research and Online Education offers atrocity prevention training to government officials and civil society stakeholders around the world.
 We offer courses in English, Spanish, French, Portuguese, Romanian, German, Bosnian-Croatian-Montenegrin-Serbian (BCMS), and Thai in thirteen different thematic areas.
 AIPG’s virtual platform allows a vastly greater number of policymakers to receive training on the foundational concepts, practices, and tools of atrocity prevention.
 It also provides the opportunity for alumni of other AIPG programs to expand their capacities for prevention with online modules that specifically reflect the realities of these regions.
-As of December 2022, the Online Education Program has more than 2300 alumni from 59 countries around the world.
+As of January 2024, the Department of Research and Online Education has more than 2,645 alumni from 60 countries around the world.

 The urgent need for this work has been highlighted by recent national protests over racial injustice and police brutality, as well as the commitment of many police departments around the country to develop more community-based approaches to policing and their role to protect and serve.
 The atrocity-prevention field, in addition to civil and human rights frameworks, provides key lessons about how to identify risk factors for violence and institute programs and practices that create productive relationships between law enforcement and citizens.
 Due to the specialized expertise of both organizations, REPAIR is the only program to offer such a comprehensive course.